-Newly-elected officers have approximately five years from the date of their election to meet the applicable ownership requirement.
-Newly-promoted officers have approximately five years from the date of their promotion to meet the increased ownership requirement.
-All of the named executive officers are meeting their respective ownership requirements.
+Newly-elected and newly-promoted officers have approximately six years from the date of their election or promotion to meet the applicable ownership requirement.
+Compliance with the applicable ownership requirement is measured as of September 30 each year.
+All of the applicable named executive officers are meeting their respective ownership requirements.

 Since Mr. Troxclair does not receive long-term equity grants from the Company or an affiliate, he is not subject to the stock ownership requirements.

-Policy on Recovery of Awards
+Clawback of Awards

-Southern Company's Omnibus Incentive Compensation Plan provides that, if Southern Company or the Company is required to prepare an accounting restatement due to material noncompliance as a result of misconduct, and if an executive officer of the Company knowingly or grossly negligently engaged in or failed to prevent the misconduct or is subject to automatic forfeiture under the Sarbanes-Oxley Act of 2002, the executive officer must repay Southern Company the amount of any payment in settlement of awards earned or accrued during the 12-month period following the first public issuance or filing that was restated.
+Southern Company's Omnibus Incentive Compensation Plan provides that, if Southern Company or the Company is required to prepare an accounting restatement due to material noncompliance as a result of misconduct, and if an executive officer of the Company knowingly or grossly negligently engaged in or failed to prevent the misconduct or is subject to automatic forfeiture under the Sarbanes-Oxley Act of 2002, the executive officer must repay the amount of any payment in settlement of awards earned or accrued during the 12-month period following the first public issuance or filing that was restated.